Robustly learning the Hamiltonian dynamics of a superconducting quantum processor

-To identify the sparse frequencies from the experimental data, in the first step of the algorithm, we use a super-resolution and denoising algorithm (ESPRIT)~\cite{Fannjiang:2016:ESPRIT}.
-Achieving the high precision in this step is crucial for identifying the eigenvectors in the presence of noise.
-To identify the eigenbasis, in the second step, we perform least-square optimization of the time-series data under the orthonormality constraint with a gradient descent algorithm on the manifold structure of the orthogonal group~\cite{abrudan_conjugate_2009}.
-Here, we incorporate the connectivity constraint on the coefficient matrix $h$ by making use of regularization techniques~\cite{Regularization}.
+To robustly identify the sparse frequencies from the experimental data, we develop a new super-resolution and denoising algorithm tensorESPRIT that is applicable to matrix-valued time series and uses tensor network techniques in conjunction with super-resolution techniques for scalar data~\cite{Fannjiang:2016:ESPRIT}.
+Achieving high precision in this step is crucial for identifying the eigenvectors in the presence of noise.
+To robustly identify the eigenbasis, in the second step, we perform least-square optimization of the time-series data under the orthonormality constraint with a gradient descent algorithm on the manifold structure of the orthogonal group~\cite{abrudan_conjugate_2009}.
+Additionally, we can incorporate the connectivity constraint on the coefficient matrix $h$ by making use of regularization techniques~\cite{Regularization}.

-{\textbf{Robustness against ramp errors.}} The initial and final ramping pulses result in a time-independent, approximately unitary transformation at the beginning and end of the time series.
+\paragraph*{Robustness against ramp errors.} The initial and final ramping pulses result in a time-independent, linear transformation at the beginning and end of the time series.
 It is important to stress that such ramping pulses are expected to be generic in a wide range of experimental implementations of dynamical analog quantum simulations.
-We can model the effect of such state preparation and measurement (SPAM) errors via linear maps $S$ and $M$, respectively.
-This alters our model of the ideal data \eqref{eq:time-evolution data} to
+Robustness of a Hamiltonian identification method against these imperfections is essential for accurate estimates in practice.
+We can model the effect of such state \emph{preparation and measurement} (SPAM) errors via linear maps $S$ and $M$, which alters our model of the ideal data \eqref{eq:time-evolution data} to

+These linear maps capture the effect of particle-number preserving quenches, as well as the projection of more general channels to the single-particle subspace.
+Any deviation of the observed experimental dynamics from our model of the data~\eqref{eq:spam time-evolution data} will be visible in the quality of fit.

 While for the frequency identification such time-independent errors `only' deteriorate the signal-to-noise ratio, for the identification of the eigenvectors of $h$ it is crucial to take the effects of non-trivial $S$ and $M$ into account.
 Given the details of the ramping procedure, we expect that the deviation of the initial map $S$ from the identity will be significantly larger than that of the final map $M$ and provide evidence for this in the Methods.
 In particular, the final map will be dominated by phase accumulation on the diagonal.